ncredinburgh/JavaForSmallTeams/badadvice/100_single_exit_point_rules.md

 Martin Fowler and Kent Beck express things nicely in "Refactoring: Improving the Design of Existing Code"

 > ". . . one exit point is really not a useful rule.
 Clarity is the key principle: If the method is clearer with one exit point, use one exit point; otherwise don't"

+There is nothing wrong with single exit functions, but only write them when it makes sense to do so.